Welcome, I’m Ayo

 • Reconnect with who you are beyond the roles you play

-You don’t have to do it all.
-Together, we’ll work on breaking free from cycles of overwork and self-sacrifice so you can step into a life that feels more balanced and fulfilling.
+You don’t have to do it all or figure it out on your own.
+Together, we’ll work on breaking free from cycles of overwork and shame driven self-sacrifice so you can step into a life that feels more balanced and fulfilling.

 Why I Do This Work